9th Annual Updates from ASH 2023: Practice Changing Abstracts

 After this activity, participants will be able to:

-- Recall the optimal patient selection, timing, and regimens for stem cell transplantation with high-risk and relapsed/refractory disease;
+- Recall the optimal patient selection, timing, and regimens for stem cell transplantation;

-- State the emerging treatment strategies, the role of targeted agents in therapeutic paradigms for patients with myeloid malignancies, and available clinical trial options and other approaches to patients with relapsed/refractory disease;
+- Identify available clinical trial options and other approaches to patients with relapsed/refractory disease;

 - Illustrate how cutting-edge data presented at the 2023 Annual Meeting of the American Society of Hematology can apply to clinical practice;